photonstorm/lazer/worklog.md

 * An Array Matrix walker could be good (allow you to move around within a matrix, turn, step, etc)
 * Array Matrix Resize could be useful too (both up and down)

+### 23rd November 2015

+Added ReplaceRGB and ReplaceRGBA with tests.
+Also highlighed a bug in Process Pixels where the dimensions calculations were incorrect.
+Has made me update Process ImageData to work across the whole imageData object provided, rather than a region of it, which just made more sense.

 ### 22nd November 2015

 Started work on the Array Utils.
 So far have done GetRandomElement, RemoveRandomElement, Shuffle and SpliceOne.
 Included adding String Utils Pad.